Why do U.S. Manufacturing Jobs Always Rise Under Democrats and Fall Under Republicans?

 2) Democrats will take tough votes in tough times to ensure the survival of U.S. manufacturing.The vote for the Automobile bailout — a vote taken in the depths of the financial crisis, when the public was scared and angry and polling was running 70-30 against the auto bailout, and shortly after the CEO’s of the Big Three Automakers had flown to Washington in their private jets to beg for money even as they had steered their companies to the edge of bankruptcy.
 There is a long list of brave Democrats — myself included — who lost their seats in Congress after taking these and other brave votes to save our economy.
 And yet, without those votes, three million American manufacturing jobs would not exist today.

 4) Democrats understand the connection between manufacturing and national security.
 Under the Republican philosophy that the only duty of a CEO is to maximize shareholder profits, if a company can make more money by substituting a cheaper foreign component, they should go ahead — even if this comes at the cost of destroying U.S. industries like electronics or shipbuilding that are crucial to our national defense.
-Democrats hold a wider view of corporate responsibility — to their workforce, to our national defense, our national economy, and to our environment.
+Democrats hold a wider view of corporate responsibility — to their workforce, to our national defense, our national economy, consumer privacy, and to our environment.

 How Bill Foster believes we should fix U.S. Manufacturing